 I was looking for an easy simple project this past week.
 I was on vacation and wanted to do something that would be fun.
 No fussy small pieces or new to me techniques.
 So as you can likely guess, I spent most of the day surfing Pinterest, blogs and didn’t find anything I liked for quite some time.
 Then I remembered I’d made this quilt many years ago:

 Perfect I thought I’ll make that again (Antonio’s Star Quilt from Quiltmaker Sept/Oct 2000 by Caroline Reardon).

 I was in a cheerful mood so I went for bright crayon colours.
-And after much digging through the stash I found this dotty black material which I thought would be perfect with it.
-After some auditioning I decided on green, red, blue and yellow as my colours.
-I also thought I’d do half square triangles in the outer border surrounding the corners and decided to add purple for these.
+And after much digging through the stash I found a dotty black material which I thought would be perfect with it.
+After some auditioning, I decided on green, red, blue and yellow as my colours.
+I also thought I would put half square triangles in the outer border surrounding the corners and decided to add purple for these.

 I started cutting and soon realised I didn’t have anough of the black dotty material or the green material to do what I wanted to do.
-Rather than give up I got out the crayons and graph paper again and worked on coming up with a plan, and found a co-ordinating green material in my stash.
+Rather than give up, I took out the crayons and graph paper and worked on coming up with a plan.
+I also found a co-ordinating green material in my stash.

 This is what I ended up coming up with when all was said and done.

 While I liked it I decided to play around with some of the blocks and came up with this layout.

 I liked this layout even better and decided to go with it.

-It’s looking pretty different from the original but I’m happy with it!
+It’s looking very different from the original but I’m happy with it!
 I’m calling it my Crayon Box Star Quilt.
-I’ve found a backing for it in my stash that works with it very well.
-I’ve also found some batting cutoffs that should work nicely when I’m ready to quilt it!
+I found a backing for it in my stash that works with it very well.
+I’ve also found some batting cutoffs that will work nicely when I’m ready to quilt it!